 Also, there are only single family, detached houses in Monte Sereno: no apartments, multi unit housing (2 – 4 plex), no duet homes (attached single family homes).
 That will be changing soon, however, as the old La Hacienda property (formerly an estate, then a hotel and restaurant) at Hwy 9 and Austin Way will likely become incorporated into Monte Sereno and condos or townhomes built there.

-Also, this month’s data will show some of the effects of the pandemic on the real estate market, but not all of it, and plenty has changed since March.
+Also, this month’s data will show some of the effects of the pandemic on the real estate market, but the whole of it and plenty has changed since March 2020!
 To learn more about how Covid-19 is affecting the local real estate market, please check Coronavirus Impact on Real Estate Sales on my other blog.

 Trends at a Glance from the RE Report: